Hannah Fierman

-Hannah Rose Fierman is an American actress best known for her role as Lily the succubus in V/H/S (2012) and Siren (2016).
+Hannah Rose Fierman (born 1979) is an American actress best known for her role as Lily the succubus in V/H/S (2012) and Siren (2016).

 Early life

-Fierman was born in England.
+Fierman was born in Trowbridge, England, in 1979.
 She was raised in Georgia, United States, since the age of 3.
 She began acting at the age of three for theater before showing an interest in film and television.

 Career

 Fierman gained recognition for her performance as Lily in the segment "Amateur Night" of the 2012 horror anthology film V/H/S. She found her character to be sympathetic, saying, "I wanted the viewer to be on her team even after the savagery or at least be understanding of why she did it."
 Fierman reprised her role in 2016's Siren, loosely based on the segment.

 Fierman appeared as Sarah in the 2019 horror film St. Agatha.
 In 2021, it was announced that Fierman would be making her directorial debut with a horror film titled The Events Surrounding a Peeping Tom; the film was later renamed Dark Circles.

 In April 2022, Fierman wrote, directed and starred in the music video for the song "Hair" from the band The Lucid.
 In 2023, she appeared in the sci-fi film I'll Be Watching and the slasher film Time's Up.

-In 2024, Fierman co-directed and stars in the music video for Sponge's cover of the Mazzy Star song Fade into You.
+In 2024, Fierman co-directed and stars in the music video for Sponge's cover of the Mazzy Star song "Fade into You".

+In 2026, Fierman starred as Julia Stevenson in the horror film Bunker Heights, which she also produced.